indrajithbandara/liquideye/_waterhousings/c1794xII-canon-1dx.md

 ---
 layout: housing
-name: c1794x2
+name: c1794xII
 level: professional
 price: 1690
-backplate: Canon 1DX Mk II
+backplate: Canon 1DX
 backplate_variants: many # many | none
 status: new # new | sale
 number_of_photos: 4
-photos_dir: c1794x2-canon-1dx-mk-ii
+photos_dir: c1794xII-canon-1dx
 features:
   feature1: Designed to fit a variety of camera bodies, including the Canon EOS 1D.
   feature2: An ergonomic glove-fit design that makes this housing feel and operate like your DLSR.